In Black and White

 During the war, Oscar worked as a waiter and medic on the ships of Amerikalinien.
 He followed the news reporting and in his scrapbook he saved articles from both Swedish and American newspapers.
 Articles and headlines about the war and the Holocaust were mixed in the scrapbook with postcards from a world at war.
 The scrapbook is part of the museum's collection and the exhibition In Black and White.

-A small act of resictance
+A small act of resistance

 In the exhibition, you will find Agatha Christie's book "One, Two, Buckle My Shoe".
 In the Swedish translation, you can find a small act of resistance.